 The evening's master of ceremonies was columnist George Will, a 2005 Bradley Prize winner.
 Renowned vocalist Della Reese, Irish tenor Ronan Tynan, and the Shiloh Gospel Choir provided patriotic and inspirational musical interludes.
-Michael W. Grebe, President and CEO of the Foundation, presented the Bradley affairs, and the arts, who were asked to submit names of eligible recipients.
+Michael W. Grebe, President and CEO of the Foundation, presented the Bradley policy research, journalism, civic affairs, and the arts, who were asked to submit names of eligible recipients.
 All nominations were evaluated by a selection committee, which made recommendations to the Foundation's Board of Directors.

 Prizes to each recipient.
-About 350 people enjoyed the festivities, which concluded with a gala reception.
+Aproximately 350 people enjoyed the festivities, which concluded with a gala reception.

-Prize nominations were solicited from a national panel of more than 100 prominent individuals in
+Prize nominations were solicited from a national panel of more